Research Projects

 One of the laboratories projects seeks to determine whether alcohol dependence leads to remodeling of functional connections in the brain and to identify a causal role for novel brain regions and pathways that are involved in the motivation for excessive drinking and withdrawal symptoms.
 This project uses a well-established mouse model of alcohol dependence (two-bottle choice/chronic intermittent ethanol vapor [CIE]), chemogenetics, and cutting-edge whole-brain imaging (iDISCO+) in combination with graph theory analysis of neural network properties.
 We have previously shown that alcohol dependence alters neuronal networks to restructure the brain and severely reduce brain modularity.
 Additionally, we identified several brain regions that have been overlooked previously in research related to alcohol abstinence and drinking behavior.
 These regions include: the tuberal nucleus, parasubthalamic nucleus, cortical amygdala, and intercalated amygdala.
 The lab plans to examine these brain regions using chemogenetic disruption in order to assess whether these regions are critically important in the motivation for excessive alcohol drinking and withdrawal symptoms.

-Oxycodone use disorder has become a nationwide epidemic.
-Changes in brain activity that are caused by oxycodone withdrawal are not well understood.
-We seek to use whole brain/network analysis approaches to examine the consequences of oxycodone use and dependence on brain activation.
-We seek to identify brain regions and circuits that may be involved in oxycodone use disorder that may be similar to or different from other substance use disorders.
-We will compare the neural network of oxycodone withdrawal across drug use methods (e.g. forced intake and voluntary self-administration).
-Further, we will compare the network formed by oxycodone withdrawal to other opioids to look for similarities and differences in brain structure and function.
+Opioid use disorder has become a nationwide epidemic.
+Changes in brain activity that are caused by opioid withdrawal are not well understood.
+We seek to use behavioral assays, chemogenetics, and whole brain/network analysis approaches to examine the consequences of opioid use and dependence .
+We seek to identify brain regions and circuits that may be involved in opioid use disorder and determine if there is a causal role in behavior.
+We have primarily been focused on examining neural circuits and brain-wide activity involved in fentanyl use disorder.

 drugs-3874188_1280.png